Joshua-Anderson/travis-ci-s3-test/README.md

-This is a test of travis ci s3 deploy.
+This is a test of travis ci s3 deployment.